2026 Deutsche Tourenwagen Masters

+Thomas Preining currently leads the Drivers' Championship, while his team Manthey Racing leads the Teams' Championship.

 The 2026 Deutsche Tourenwagen Masters is the fortieth season of the premier German touring car championship, as well as the twenty-seventh season under the moniker of Deutsche Tourenwagen Masters since the series' resumption in 2000.
 It is the sixth season of the DTM to be run under Group GT3 regulations, and the fourth under ADAC's promotion.

+Teams and drivers

+All teams competed with tyres supplied by Pirelli.